-Even if you wouldn’t call yourself a fan of floral fragrances, chances are you have worn a fragrance that has a floral note.
-Because most flowers smell very good, they make an excellent addition to a wide variety of perfumes.
-Whether you prefer lily, rose, or ylang-ylang, adding a slight floral aroma can do wonders to
+Even if you wouldn't call yourself a fan of floral fragrances, chances are you have worn a fragrance that has a floral note.
+Because most flowers smell very good, they make an excellent addition to various perfumes.
+Whether you prefer lily, rose, or ylang-ylang, adding a slight floral aroma can improve your mood.

 Skip to main content